 report this to the police by calling the non-emergency number 101.
 If the perpetrator of the crime is overseas there may be limited things the police can do however reporting this will add to the national intelligence of these types of crime.

 If you can, try to collect as much evidence as possible, this would include screenshots of the messages where the blackmail threats were made, bank details they shared with you and any other relevant communication.

 We would encourage you to block, stop all communication and report them to the platform where the threats are being made here.

+Do not pay any money or meet demands they may request.
 They want to engage with you so they can threaten you and exert pressure.
-Block and do not respond to any more messages.
 The amount they ask for is designed to be just enough to encourage you to pay.
 It will not be enough and they will come back and demand more.

 If you have already paid money to the blackmailers, do not send any more.
 You could try to contact your bank or the platform used to send the money for more advice.

 In our experience in dealing with these types of crimes, we find that the perpetrators will quickly lose interest and move on to their next victim when they realise no money will be paid and they have no way of contacting you with more threats.

 StopNCII.org is a platform designed to support victims of Non-Consensual Intimate Image (NCII) abuse and works to digitally hash private sexual content and prevent this from being shared across the platforms of participating industry partners.

 To be eligible to hash your content through StopNCII.org, you must: